dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/payments.md

 Screendoor lets you easily receive credit card payments from your respondents via [Stripe](https://stripe.com/).
 After enabling payments and setting a charge amount, your respondents will be charged when submitting their response.
 Note that you will need to create a Stripe account in order to accept payments via Screendoor.

-To enable payments, click "Edit project" and select "Responses" from the Project Checklist.
-Check the "Require a credit card payment from respondents" box.
+To enable payments, click "Edit project" and select "Signature and fees" from the "Progress" menu.
+Check the "Charge a submission fee" box.

 > **Note**: Screendoor will only require a payment from respondents if you have a valid payment profile set up and define a charge amount.